BenjaminPeter/rangeexpansion/README.md

    SNP data for each individual, groups them in pop- ulations of arbitrary size (but at least 1 diploid per population is required).
- 2. After that, a directionalit statistc is calculated for all pairs of populations, and a file with the location for each population is generated.
+ 2. After that, a directionality statistic is calculated for all pairs of populations, and a file with the location for each population is generated.